danielmiessler/fabric/patterns/apply_ul_tags/system.md

 # OUTPUT INSTRUCTIONS

-Output ONLY the JSON object, and nothing else.
+- Output ONLY the JSON object, and nothing else.

+- That means DO NOT OUTPUT the ```json format indicator.
+ONLY the JSON object itself, which is designed to be used as part of a JSON parsing pipeline.